 CNC machining is widely used for small and medium-size high-strength components like pulleys, clamps and levers, which can be made from engineering plastics.

 The process is particularly valuable for parts in custom machinery, where mass production using injection molding would be economically inefficient.

 CNC machining is commonly used within the electronics industry to create plastic parts for goods such as semiconductors, IoT equipment and consumer electronics.
 Many electronic devices are contained within machined plastic enclosures, while CNC machining is also highly useful for the rapid prototyping of various electronic components.

 CNC machining is frequently used to make plastic parts for the medical industry.
 These include medicine dispenser components, handles for surgical tools and components for electronic medical devices.

-1. When plastic parts need to be large and solid.
+When plastic parts need to be large and solid.
 These parts can take hours to 3D print, while it takes just a few minutes to mill them from a sheet or rod with a CNC machine.

-2. When special material is needed.
-If you design a component in a material like POM, PEI or PEEK, there is virtually no way to 3D print them, since reliable and affordable printing formulations of these plastics are not yet available.
-Instead, blocks and bars of the materials can be used for CNC machining.
+When special material is needed.
+If you design a component in a material like PVC, POM, PEI or PEEK, there is virtually no way to 3D print them, since reliable and affordable printing formulations of these plastics are not yet available.
+Instead, we can get blocks and bars of the materials, which can be used for CNC machining.

 Although machined plastics are not as amenable to surface finishing procedures as machined metals, there are still several options for altering and improving the surface appearance of a plastic part.

-All machinable plastics can be finished with a selection of finishes such as basic smoothing or bead blasting methods, while certain plastics can be treated with high-gloss polishing, brushing, painting, chroming or metallizing.
-This allows for a diverse range of finishes across different plastic machined parts.
+All machinable plastics can be finished with a selection of finishes such as basic smoothing or bead blasting, while certain plastics can be treated with high-gloss polishing, brushing, painting, chroming or metallizing, allowing for a diverse range of finishes across different plastic machined parts.
 3ERP can guide you to the right surface finish if you are unsure.